 The sleek profile and clean lines of the chair create a canvas for individual expression.
 The wide variety of material and digital-printing combinations allows interior designers to create virtually limitless bespoke versions for their clients.

-Listen to Steelcase 360 Real Time podcasts to hear SILQ team members share stories of random acts of innovation that ended up a part of the final design.
+Listen to Steelcase 360 Real Time to hear SILQ team members share random acts of innovation that ended up a part of the final design.